midnightbreakfast/web/_src/smalls/_posts/2014-07-11-jones-crystal-eaters.md

 It’s a good amount of black crystal to take.
 When a hot flash blankets her body she inspects her arms because they feel swollen.
 There’s the tadpole-swimming-away-from-her feeling again but this time it’s pleasant and warm.
 Her body is at first underwater, then exploding out of the water and into the sun.
 Heat, a hard ball of it, rolls up from her stomach and clogs her throat.
 She screams, laughs, sees herself running the circumference of the earth.
 She swallows and the lump in her throat flattens.
 Mom thinks she’s added and with one finger she taps her chest and counts to fifty.
 She smiles into the sun with her eyes open, blinding, not caring.
 On thirteen pieces of paper she writes

-<em>I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.
+> I’m not sick anymore.
-I’m not sick anymore.</em>
+> I’m not sick anymore.

 and throws them into the air before she feels an insatiable need to move and be alive.
 She walks from her room and through the hallway with beige paint peeling and family portraits with green crystal-studded frames melting.
 It’s impossible to lose her balance, she feels so good, so she skips on one foot for several steps, laughing, until walking again, hands tracing waves on both walls.
 She stops at his room in one big jump.

 Dad sits on the bed, pillows propped up behind him, his legs extended.
 He wears a pair of white underwear with blue trim.
 His body is sprouted with black hair, his skin tan and cracked.
 He is sad, quiet, tired.
 From the uncovered ceiling light his body glistens.
 She asks why things are so difficult.
 He sighs dramatically.
 Mom isn’t acting like Mom, asking him more questions, brimming with energy.
 What can she do so Remy doesn’t grow up to be like her Brother?
 Is she bad?
 Tell her she’s not.
 Tell her things like bathing her children in the kitchen sink, and breast-feeding them every hour, and walking them for miles inside their home to sleep, and comforting them through endless cries, and trimming their nails while they squirm, and massaging little constipated bellies, and walking slanted from exhaustion, bruising her arms on doorways, and not bathing for a week, and eating all meals over the kitchen sink, eyes and mind always on her babies, everything for her babies, never putting herself first, tell her it meant something.